Ludovic-BAILET/ArduinoMonster-Peip2_Project/Code/Library/Arduimon/README.md

 This is a library for the Arduimon Arduino console game:

-Check out the links above for our reports.
+Check out the links above for reaching our reports.

 We invested time and resources providing this open source code, please support us and open-source software by playing our game